 At this point, Payton was feeling the weight of his own business.
 In one sense, he had “made it.”
 He had his own business, but things were not going how he had hoped.

-Payton said a major turning point in breaking through his plateau was enrolling in Foundr’s online course Consulting Empire, which helped him make some deep foundational changes in his business.
+Payton said a major turning point in breaking through his plateau was enrolling in one of Foundr’s online courses, which helped him make some deep foundational changes in his business.

 I learned to streamline my business and start focusing on residual work, rather than just one-time website builds.
 I started focusing on the clients I already had, and what I could do to get them to stick around and pay me month after month.